AlchemyCMS/alchemy_i18n/README.md

 # AlchemyCMS Translations

-Translations files for AlchemyCMS 7.0 and above.
+Translations files for AlchemyCMS 7.1 and above.

 ## Alchemy version

+- For a Alchemy 7.0 compatible version use v4.0.2 or the `4.0-stable` branch.
 - For a Alchemy 6.1 compatible version use v3.2.0 or the `3.2-stable` branch.
 - For a Alchemy 5.3 compatible version use v2.3.1 or the `2.3-stable` branch.